 “We are taking this approach with other private building owners who are failing to remove dangerous cladding from their buildings and we expect to secure more orders in the near future.”

-The government last week launched a scheme to fix all unsafe high rises in government-funded schemes by the end of 2029.
+The government launched last week a scheme to fix all unsafe high rises in government-funded schemes by the end of 2029.

 The announcement followed a report by the National Audit Office which found that up to 60% of the 9,000-12,000 buildings with dangerous cladding in England have not yet been identified and remediation continues to be slow.